burnssa/ai-alignment-research/scotus-constitutional-geometry/RESEARCH_PROPOSAL_DRAFT.md

 The dramatic base→aligned shift (from R² = -0.24 to +0.49) indicates RLHF *constructs* new representational structure.
 This challenges the view of alignment as primarily suppression/filtering and suggests alignment creates genuine "value geometry" in the model's internal representations.

+**Important caveat**: An alternative interpretation—that RLHF merely *surfaces* latent structure present but not linearly accessible in base models—cannot be ruled out with current evidence.
+Phase 2 causal experiments (activation patching, ablation studies) aim to distinguish these hypotheses.
+Either outcome would be scientifically valuable: constructed geometry implies alignment is "additive," while surfaced geometry implies base models already encode values in non-linear forms that RLHF linearizes.

 ### 3. Measurable Alignment

 If value-geometry is detectable via linear probes, we can potentially: